How To Get This Ultimate Cool Girl's Signature Style

 You know them well: Those people whose Instagram feeds are on point, all the time.
 Their aesthetic is so cohesive that when you see their photos, you immediately recognize them.
 And whether that's thanks to a certain filter or their unmistakable style, it leaves you double-tapping again and again.
 With our new column, Shop The Aesthetic, we're unpacking everything you need to get the look of your favorite social media star.
 Consider this a recipe for Insta-success.

 "As a recovering hoarder, everything influences me.
-My favourite place to discover new things is any home goods or dollar stores," she says.
-"I love packaging, storage containers, and organisation, and I think, in a weird way, that’s why I love layering and textures so much."
+My favorite place to discover new things is any home goods or dollar stores," she says.
+"I love packaging, storage containers, and organization, and I think, in a weird way, that’s why I love layering and textures so much."
 Her style icons, in this order: "I absolutely adore Todd Oldham, Jackie Kennedy, my chic-as-hell mother, Freddy Mercury, and Michaels."

 Her style is proof that it's not about knowing what to buy; it's about the confidence and attitude you put behind what you wear.
 Click through to shop the pieces that are essential to Gia Seo's style DNA.